nlara6156/CPE487/README.md

 ### Improvements

-- Incorporating a colored screen that displays on the screen when you win or lose.
-Ideally a green screen when you win and a red screen when you lose.
+- Creating something to differentiate winning vs. losing the game.
+	- Displaying the words "WIN" or "LOSE" on the board.
+	- Changing the colors of the screen (green for win, red for lose).
 - Make each of the random balls different sizes and have the larger balls count for more points.
+- Create the random balls using an array rather than separate initializations for each ball.

 ### Timeline

-The project was completed in the last week with equal work being done by both parties.
+- Friday 12/14:
+	- Initialize files
+	- Create new inputs, outputs, signals, etc.
+	- Create ball randomization process
+	- Create score counter
+	- Begin FSM logic
+- Saturday 12/15:
+	- Create clock conversion process
+	- Create separate displays for the score and the timer
+	- Implement timer and switch logic
+	- Conclude FSM Logic
+	- Create GitHub repository
+	- Create presentation
+	- Conclude FSM logic
+- Sunday 12/16:
+	- Presentation
+	- Conclude GitHub repository